ibm-cloud-architecture/refarch-eda/docs/kafka/consumers.md

 Also, a consumer can subscribe to multiple topics.
 The brokers are doing rebalancing of the assignment of topic-partition to a consumer that belong to a group.
 When creating a new consumer you can specify the group id in the options.

-Consumer groups are grouping consumers to cooperate to consume messages from one or more topics.
-Organized in cluster the coordinator servers are responsible for assigning partitions to the consumers in the group.
-The rebalancing of partition to consumer is done when a new consumer join or leave the group or when a new partition is added to an existing topic.

 ## Offset management